The 9 Best Telematics Companies for 2023

 Quick overview

-Although most providers provide bespoke quotes, based on the rough figures we have, RAM is the most affordable out of the providers on this list.
-Typically, with RAM the longer your contract, the less you'll have to pay per month.
-For a 5-year contract, it's around $11 per month and for an 18-month contract, you can expect to pay around $17 per month.
+RAM Tracking offers the chance to pay less per month for a longer commitment.
+For a 5-year contract, it's around $11 per month, and for an 18-month contract, you can expect to pay around $17 per month.

 Strengths